ChrisKoivu/Now-Loading-VMS/README.md

 MAMP & Wampserver will take care of these requirements

-type this command to create the laravel app, replace 'projectname' with the name of the application
+type this command to create the laravel app, replace 'projectname' with the name of the application, or if cloning this repo, follow the Git steps

     composer create-project --prefer-dist laravel/laravel projectname

+# Git
+    Please clone this repository and create your own branch for development.
+    Then these branches can be merged into the master for the final project.

 # Entering your Database credentials
 * Locate the .env.example file in your root and update this section to match your database credentials: